kgunel/ICA-RD/README.md

 Contact Info: kgunel@adu.edu.tr

-This study is submitted to SCI journal, and it is under review.
+This study has been accepted to publish in the <a href="https://www.springer.com/journal/13369/">Arabian Journal for Science and Engineering</a>.
 If used it, please cite as

 Günel, K., Gör, İ., and Tekeli, K. (2020).
-ICA-RD: The Regional Domination Policy for Imperialist Competitive Algorithm - From Imperialism to Internationalism, The software is available on GitHub codebase: https://github.com/kgunel/ICA-RD.
+ICA-RD: The Regional Domination Policy for Imperialist Competitive Algorithm - From Imperialism to Internationalism, Arabian Journal for Science and Engineering, in-press.
+The software is available on GitHub codebase: https://github.com/kgunel/ICA-RD.